-A medial branch block is a minimally invasive procedure where a small dose of local anesthetic is placed next to the facet joint.
+A medial branch block is a simple office based procedure where a small dose of local anesthetic is placed next to the facet joint.
 This helps identify which facet joint is involved, and result in a reduction in pain, increase in function and mobility, and improved quality of life.

 If you’re experiencing neck pain, back pain or headaches, please contact our office at 929-363-0303 or book your appointment online today.